hhvm/user-documentation/hack/10-operators/05-xhp-attribute-access.md

 ->:<XHP attribute>
 ```

-This operator brings some conciseness, but more importantly, typechecking coverage is improved over the call it replaces `getAttribute("<XHP attribute")`.
+This operator brings some conciseness, but more importantly, typechecking coverage is improved over the call it replaces `getAttribute("XHPAttributeName")`.
 Plumbing has been added to the typechecker with first-class support for XHP attributes and this operator.

 @@ xhp-attribute-access-examples/comparison.php @@